aptise/lua-resty-peter_sslers/README.md

 invoke `ssl_certhandler_set` with `redis_strategy` as `nil`, instead of `1` or `2`.
 Simple!

+### Pyramid Fallback

-To use the Peter SSlers Pyramid fallback, the following library is used:
+To use the Peter SSlers Pyramid fallback for querying domains or autocert functionality, the following library is used:

 * lua-resty-http https://github.com/pintsized/lua-resty-http